 - Jeff Morgan Gallery (Hawker)

-The South Australian National Trust now lists the tree as a significant tree by the South Australian National Trust.
-(Out of curiosity I searched for the location of the photograph today, and found it is owned by the Art Gallery of New South Wales, but it is not currently on display.)
+The South Australian National Trust now lists the tree as a significant one.
+(Out of curiosity I searched for the location of the photograph today and found it is owned by the Art Gallery of New South Wales, but it is not currently on display.)

 Stay for a Local Event

 Just in case you need another reason to visit the Flinders Ranges, keep an eye out for local events.
 Take advantage of the fantastic country hospitality and see how these people enjoy themselves as they come from near and far.